 producing a well-regarded body of films made by children who attended her film

-classes at her Yellow Ball Workshop in Massachusetts, and other venues as well.
+classes at her Yellow Ball Workshop in Massachusetts and other venues.

 She was born September 7, 1932 in Long Beach, California, and received a BA in